Bonkleton/jesserominske-com/README.md

 being a situation where the front end has access to the server filesystem, since everything needed for the client is loaded at once.

+For the front end, a master site controller instance is initialized upon render, and this contains facilitation for other controllers to be loaded in upon click events, all treated as members of the master controller instance.

-Current plan is to host a wiki for Terra Duenuo here as well. ;)
+Current plan is to host a wiki for Terra Duenuo on this server as well. ;)